-- 2. The Program will prepare graduates to possess the foundation skills for entry into a CADE accredited post-baccalaureate Dietetic Internship. - 3.
-The Program will prepare students to have a solid foundation for advanced studies. - 4.
-The Program will provide students with opportunities to develop communication, collaboration, problem solving, and critical thinking skills. - 5.
-The Program will provide students with a high quality Christian liberal arts education that enables graduates to demonstrate a commitment to Christian service and professional service.
+- 1. Prepare students to develop foundation knowledge and skills necessary to be competent food and nutrition professionals. - 2.
+The Program will provide students with opportunities to develop communication, collaboration, problem solving, and critical thinking skills. - 3.
+The Program will provide student with a high quality Christian liberal arts education that enables graduates to demonstrate a commitment to Christian service and professional service. - The Program will recognize and work and work with students who select career paths that do not include becoming a Registered Dietitian.